rtavenar/hdr/content/parts/02/early.md

 to be learned for each time series length).
-Then, this feature is provided as input to two different heads, as shown in the following Figure (in which grey cells correspond to quantities that are computed from the models outputs):
+Then, this feature is provided as input to two different heads, as shown in the following Figure (in which grey cells correspond to quantities that are computed from the model outputs):

 ![half-width](../../images/tex/early_module_cropped.svg)